Sans3108/AniList-Watcher/Privacy Policy.md

 ## Contact Me

-If you have any questions about this policy or about how I handle your personal information, please contact me over on the Discord platform (sans._.) or via email (sansy3108@gmail.com).
+If you have any questions about this policy or about how I handle your personal information, please contact me on Discord [`sans._.`](https://discord.com/users/366536353418182657).